Energinet-DataHub/energy-origin/doc/architecture/adr/0022-telemetry.md

 ## Decision Outcome

 * OpenTelemetry
+    * For now we will focus on metrics/tracing, but OpenTelemetry also sets the stage for logging in the future.
+Until further notice we will continue to use our current Promtail/Grafana setup for logging.

 ---

 ## Rationale

 OpenTelemetry provides a vendor-netrual, standardized, open-source framework for collecting, processing, and exporting telemetry data from various sources, including applications, libraries, and infrastructure components.
 It offers a wide range of integrations with popular telemetry tools (including Prometheus and Jaeger that we currently use) and helps future-proof for new technologies by making it easy to switch between different tools without having to change the instrumentation code.

-OpenTelemetry sets the stage for logging in the future as well, but until further notice we'll continue to use our current Promtail/Grafana setup.